INVENTORY OS - Setup Guide for AWS - EC2 Ubuntu Instance

 Restart the backend server by running the following command:

-pm2 restart INVENTORY_backend
+pm2 restart INVENTORY_backendreplace

-with the name of the process you gave to the backend server earlier in step 7.5 - Nvigate to the backend folder:
+INVENTORY_backendwith the name of the process you gave to the backend server earlier in step 7.5 - Nvigate to the backend folder:

 That's all you need to do to configure the backend and frontend.
-Now, you can access your INVENTORY software at http://<Auto-assigned_IP_address>
+Now, you can access your INVENTORY software at http://<Auto-assigned_IP_address>:3000 (or your domain if you configured it).

 Step 8: Point your domain to the instance (optional)